What Is the Difference between Indian and Pakistani Food?

 Regional Cuisines of Pakistan

-Pakistani cuisine is also diverse itself, from the spicy fish dishes that can be enjoyed over in the coastal areas of Karachi to the warming, yoghurt and wheat-based recipes up in the mountainous Northern regions, not forgetting the amazing kebabs cooked by the Pashtuns.
+Pakistani cuisine is also diverse, from the spicy fish dishes that can be enjoyed in the coastal areas of Karachi to the warming, yoghurt and wheat-based recipes up in the mountainous Northern regions, not forgetting the amazing kebabs cooked by the Pashtuns.

 North Pakistani Cuisine